wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-04_Restconf_Python.md

 Gi3                            admin down     down     Configured by RESTCONF Lo10000                        up             up       Adding loopback10000 - changed

+Code for this one can be found [here](https://github.com/wiwa1978/blog-hugo-netlify-code/blob/master/RestConf_Python/change_interfaces_ietf.py)

 ### Use Case 4: Removing Loopback interface (IETF YANG model)
 Lastly, let's remove our interface.
 As a reminder, this is the current list of interfaces.
 ```